A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Abstract

 \section{Abstract}

-Most of the seismic inversion techniques currently proposed focus on robustness with respect to the background model choice or inaccurate physical modeling assumptions, but are not apt to large-scale 3D applications.
-On the other hand, methods that are computationally feasible for industrial problems, such as full waveform inversion, are notoriously bogged down by local minima and require adequate starting models.
-We propose a novel solution that is both scalable and less sensitive to starting model or inaccurate physics when compared to full waveform inversion.
-The method is based on a dual (Lagrangian) reformulation of the classical wavefield reconstruction inversion, whose robustness with respect to local minima is well documented in the literature.
-However, it is not suited to 3D, as it leverages expensive frequency-domain solvers for the wave equation.
-The proposed reformulation allows the deployment of state-of-the-art time-domain finite-difference methods, and is computationally mature for industrial scale problems.
+Many of the seismic inversion techniques currently proposed that focus on robustness with respect to the background model choice are not apt to large-scale 3D applications, and the methods that are computationally feasible for industrial problems, such as full waveform inversion, are notoriously bogged down by local minima and require adequate starting models.
+We propose a novel solution that is both scalable and less sensitive to starting model or modeling inaccuracies (e.g.~stemming from inaccurate physical parameters that are kept fixed during inversion) when compared to full waveform inversion.
+It is based on a dual reformulation of the classical wavefield reconstruction inversion, whose empirical robustness with respect to local minima is well documented in the literature.
+Alas, the classical version is not suited to 3D, as it leverages expensive frequency-domain solvers for the wave equation.
+Our proposal, instead, allows the deployment of state-of-the-art time-domain finite-difference methods, and is computationally mature for industrial scale problems.